https://newsletter.po.creamermedia.com

 Expansion into clean-energy metals can drive sector growth and attract investment, with profit margins and export value increased by downstream beneficiation and value-addition strategies.

-There for the taking is the establishment of a clean new minerals energy complex with electricity provided by the sun and the wind.
+The establishment of a clean new minerals energy complex with electricity provided by the sun and the wind is there for the taking.

 Moreover, the green energy provided would allow South Africa’s exports to quality for premium prices and avoid the penalties envisaged for non-green products.